w3f/polkadot-wiki/docs/general/dune-analytics/parachain-dashboards/polkadex-dashboards.md

 ## Featured Dashboards on Dune

-Here you'll find a variety of dashboards that help visualize data from the Polkadex parachain:
+Here you will find a variety of dashboards that help visualize data from the Polkadex parachain:

 - [Polkadex](https://dune.com/substrate/polkadex): This dashboard provides a comprehensive view of trading activities and token dynamics within the Polkadex network.